-"U.S." or "United States" means the United States of America (including the States and the
+"U.S." or "United States" means the United States of America (including the States and the has such meaning as is set out in Appendix A hereto; "U.S. Person"

 District of Columbia), its territories, possessions and all other areas